LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 - Trade tracking with a dedicated DataFrame
 - Benchmark and portfolio performance over time

-Also, you will need to have an Alpaca API key and secret key in your system's environmental varibles to run V2.
+Also, you will need to have an Alpaca API key: `ALPACA_SECRET_KEY` and Alpaca secret key: `ALPACA_SECRET_KEY` in your system's environmental varibles to run V2.
 If this is an issue, you can run `backtestingV2 (no keys).py` for the same result.

 ---